Life is not about existing, it’s about living.

 He chose a career in aviation after high school, lured by the expectation of a flexible schedule and travel benefits.
 After graduating college he joined the Air National Guard, where he met me, his wife Angela.

-I grew up in Chicago taking limited vacations as a child.
-My aunt and uncle would take me on some of their family trips and that is where my excitement for travel began.
+Angela grew up in Chicago taking limited vacations as a child.
+Her aunt and uncle would take her on some of their family trips and that is where her excitement for travel began.

-Right after high school graduation, I joined the Air National Guard to pay for college.
+Right after high school graduation, she joined the Air National Guard to pay for college.
 It opened doors on traveling to exotic places and meeting new people, including Dave.

-I quit my job!
+Angela quit her job!
 Then in 2015, Dave transitioned into a part-time position allowing us to travel on a more long-term basis and Dang Travelers was born!

 Read about our first long trip: three months on the road driving 11,000 miles, visiting thirteen national parks